 ...

 Diversity has been defined as the condition of being diverse; as being different from one another; and as having qualities that are distinct.
-Some of the differences can be race, ethnic or national origin, gender, age, religion, sexual orientation, and physical or mental capabilities.
+Some of the differences can be race, ethnic or national origin, age, religion, and physical or mental capabilities.
 In the workplace, distinct qualities and abilities are assets.
 Individuals bring unique abilities and ideas.

 Scope